 Black box of crashed AIE flight recovered, toll rises to 18; Probe underway

-Malappuram District Collector K Gopalakrishnan said one more passenger succumbed to injuries, taking the toll in one of the major civil aviation mishaps in Kerala to 18.
-Barring one, all those who had perished in the accident have been identified, he told reporters.

-The condition of 16 passengers among 149 those admitted to various hospitals, was serious, he said.
-Amid the tragedy, coroanvirus scare too surfaced with samples of one of the passengers who died in the mishap testing positive for the pathogen with state Health Minister K K Shailaja asking all those engaged in the rescue operations to go on self-quarantine as a precautionary measure and get themselves tested.
+Amid the tragedy, coroanvirus scare too surfaced with samples of a passenger who died in the mishap testing positive for the pathogen with state Health Minister K K Shailaja asking all those engaged in rescue operations to go on self- quarantine and get themselves tested.
+Puri, responding to queries from reporters on the cause of the accident, appealed to the media not to speculate as all the data required for the probe will be in the black boxes of the aircraft and the cause of the contributing factors for the mishap will be revealed through the enquiry.

+"All parts of the system including the Airports Authority, DGCA, AAIB and all other agencies are cooperating, two black boxes have been found", the Minister said.
+He also assured the kin of victims that steps would be taken to get them compensation in line with an international convention of International Civil Aviation Organisation(ICAO).

+"We are working very closely with the state and central machineries to tide over the difficult situation and extend possible support to the families of deceased passengers and provide all kinds of assistance to the injured," Puri said.
+Earlier, he along with his ministerial colleague V Muraleedharan and others visited the accident site.

-Minister of State for External Affairs V Muraleedharan, who arrived here this morning from New Delhi on the directive of Prime Minister Narendra Modi, was briefed by the officials of Air India and Airport Authority of India (AAI) on the accident, that claimed the lives of both the pilots.
-"Visited the crash site at #Calicut Airport.
-Officials of @airindiain and AAI briefed on how the accident had occurred.
-The investigation is on to ascertain various aspects of the crash," Muraleedharan said in a tweet.
+Muraleedharan, Minister of State for External Affairs, arrived here this morning from New Delhi on the directive of Prime Minister Narendra Modi and was briefed by officials of Air India and Airport Authority of India (AAI), which operates the Karipur airport.
+Vijayan, who held a high-level meeting here in which Governor Khan also participated, told reporters that all the crash victims would be tested for COVID-19.
+"So far, only one victim has tested positive for coronavirus," he said.

+The CM appreciated the instant response of the locals living in the vicinity of the airport and also the local authorities to the tragedy, which ensured minimum loss of lives in a disaster of such large magnitude.
+The Air India Express said four crew members of the flight were safe, while the Employees Union of the low-cost carrier, said they were under treatment at the hospital here for injuries suffered in the mishap.

 The flight from Dubai had overshot the runway and plunged down the cliff into a wooded valley, killing 158 people.
 As top officials rushed here for investigations, it emerged the aviation regulator had issued a show-cause notice to the director of the Kozhikode airport on July 11 last year after it found "various critical safety lapses".